Why this course?

 It might be based on a detailed analysis of original sources, such as policy documents or statistical records, or you might choose to generate your own data, using interviews or focus groups.
 The opportunity to undertake original research into an topic of particular interest means that the dissertation is often the most satisfying part of any student’s degree.

-We will be launching two new MSc programmes – an MSc in Social Policy and an MSc in Social Policy (Research Methods) in 2016/17.
-The ‘general’ programme will be suitable for all those who wish to build on their undergraduate foundations and the Research Methods pathway will have a specific focus on those who wish to undertake postgraduate research or embark on a research career.
+Social Policy (MSc) is ideal if you'd like to build on your undergraduate foundations and the Research Methods pathway is for those who wish to undertake postgraduate research or embark on a research career.

 Students take two combined classes: French 1A (semester 1), French 1B (semester 2).
 These courses are mainly organised around a linguistic progression towards level B1 in the Common European Framework of Reference for Languages.
 There is a regular input of cultural background which takes the form of three lectures in semester 1 and two in semester 2 covering the following topics: